lineality/Pad_Net/README.md

 A. You cannot simply 'gain access'
 B. You cannot 'decrypt' traffic
-C.

-Note:
-block of chunk of packet size has various issues:
+#### block of chunk of packet size has various issues:
-- efficiency
+- efficiency (larger chunk is less efficient)
-- security of 'meta-data'
+- security of 'meta-data' (smaller chunk is less opaque)
--

-Possibly a way to audit network traffic in by 'user.'
+Possibly a way to audit network traffic by 'user.'